What Is The Current Energy Price Cap?

 Compare our best energy deals and switch in minutes

-Are Prices Increasing?
+Are Energy Prices Increasing?

 According to analysts at Cornwall Insights, this isn't unexpected and is a direct result of the fluctuations in wholesale energy prices.
 Dr Craig Lowry at the group has highlighted that we cannot assume that prices will continue to fall, and higher prices may become the new “normal”.